Clinical Graph-Mediated Distillation for Unpaired MRI-to-CFI Hypertension Prediction: Performance Evaluation

-\section{Performance evaluation}
+\section{Performance Evaluation}

 \textbf{Comparison with KD Methods.} Table~\ref{tab:kd_comparison} compares CGMD with distillation baselines adapted to our disjoint-cohort setting across AUC, AUPRC, sensitivity, specificity, and F1.
-Among the baselines, logit-based KD is strongest overall (AUC 0.803, AUPRC 0.905, F1 0.832), while FitNets and RKD are competitive but lower on AUC/AUPRC.
-CGMD yields the best ranking across the primary metrics, improving AUC by 0.052 and AUPRC by 0.032 over the best baseline, with the highest specificity (0.933) and comparable F1 (0.826).
-These gains indicate that clinically grounded graph-based imputation provides more informative teacher targets than label-matched surrogate pairing.
+Among the baselines, logit-based KD is strongest (AUC 0.803, AUPRC 0.905, F1 0.832), while FitNets and RKD are competitive but lower on AUC/AUPRC.
+CGMD improves AUC by 0.052 and AUPRC by 0.032 over the best baseline, with the highest specificity (0.933) and comparable F1 (0.826 vs.\ 0.832), but at the cost of lower sensitivity (0.728 vs.\ 0.770 for KD and 0.815 for FDDM), reflecting an operating point that favors specificity over sensitivity.
+These gains indicate that clinically grounded graph-based imputation provides more informative teacher targets than label-matched surrogate pairing, though the sensitivity trade-off should be weighed alongside the ranking-based gains.

 \textbf{Ablation Studies.} Table~\ref{tab:module_ablation} breaks down the contribution of each CGMD component.
-Prior distillation alone provides a solid baseline, while adding MRI-graph smoothing yields a consistent AUC/AUPRC lift, supporting the hypothesis that smoothing denoises teacher embeddings before cross-cohort imputation.
+Prior distillation alone provides a solid baseline, while adding MRI-graph smoothing improves AUC with comparable AUPRC, supporting the hypothesis that smoothing denoises teacher embeddings before cross-cohort imputation.
 Using the relational loss without smoothing shifts the operating point toward higher sensitivity and F1 but with a drop in AUC.
 Combining distillation, smoothing, and relational matching achieves the best overall AUC/AUPRC and restores balanced performance, indicating that smoothing stabilizes the imputed targets so relational constraints become beneficial rather than over-regularizing.
 Overall, the ablations suggest that clinical-graph smoothing is the key enabler that makes relational distillation effective in the disjoint-cohort regime.